ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 Then those things that lead to an offense are explained:

 "Listen, venerable [newly ordained monk's name].
-The Blessed One, the tathāgata, arhat, perfectly awakened, omniscient, all-seeing Buddha, has declared four things that lead to an offense for monks who have gone forth and been ordained.
-If a monk were to engage in them, he would immediately disqualify himself as a monk, disqualify himself as an ascetic, disqualify himself as an heir of the Śākya, and would fall from monkhood.
+The Blessed One, the [tathāgata](../../../../GLOSSARY.md#tathāgata), [arhat](../../../../GLOSSARY.md#arhat), perfectly awakened, omniscient, all-seeing [Buddha](../../../../GLOSSARY.md#buddha), has declared four things that lead to an offense for monks who have gone forth and been ordained.
+If a monk were to engage in them, he would immediately disqualify himself as a monk, disqualify himself as an [ascetic](../../../../GLOSSARY.md#ascetic), disqualify himself as an heir of the Śākya, and would fall from [monkhood](../../../../GLOSSARY.md#monkhood).
 It would leave his spiritual practice in tatters, leave him ruined, wrecked, fallen, and defeated.
 There would be no way to restore his spiritual practice.
 It is like a palmyra tree: if you were to lop off its crown, it would no longer be green, nor would it flourish, grow, or expand.
 What are the four?
-They are desires, clinging to desires, longing for desires, and pursuing desires, which the Blessed One criticized in many ways.
+They are desires, [clinging](../../../../GLOSSARY.md#clinging) to desires, longing for desires, and pursuing desires, which the Blessed One criticized in many ways.
 It was abandoning desires that he honored; it was renouncing them, rejecting them, forsaking them; it was freedom from desires, their cessation, their pacification, and their vanishing that he esteemed, reverenced, honored, and venerated.

-"Venerable, since from now on you should not even fix your eyes with attachment upon a woman, what need is there to mention engaging in an act of sexual intercourse in which a couple's two organs meet?
-The Blessed One, the tathāgata, arhat, perfectly awakened, omniscient, all-seeing Buddha declared that if any monk, who has the same training as other monks, were to engage in the act of sexual intercourse without first offering back his training with training intact, he is liable, at the least, to wind up among those born as animals.
-As that monk has suffered a defeat, he should not remain.[^new]--The four defeats (pārājika, Tib. pham pa bzhi) are the four gravest offenses in the monk's code: sexual intercourse, stealing above a fixed amount, killing a human being, and false claims to superhuman attainments.
-Committing any results in automatic and irrevocable loss of monkhood.-- If a monk were to do such a thing, he would immediately disqualify himself as a monk, disqualify himself as a spiritual practitioner, disqualify himself as an heir of the Śākya, and would fall from monkhood.
+"Venerable, since from now on you should not even fix your eyes with attachment upon a woman, what need is there to mention engaging in an [act](../../../../GLOSSARY.md#act) of sexual intercourse in which a couple's two organs meet?
+The Blessed One, the [tathāgata](../../../../GLOSSARY.md#tathāgata), [arhat](../../../../GLOSSARY.md#arhat), perfectly awakened, omniscient, all-seeing [Buddha](../../../../GLOSSARY.md#buddha) declared that if any monk, who has the same training as other monks, were to engage in the [act](../../../../GLOSSARY.md#act) of sexual intercourse without first offering back his training with training intact, he is liable, at the least, to [wind](../../../../GLOSSARY.md#wind) up among those born as animals.
+As that monk has suffered a [defeat](../../../../GLOSSARY.md#defeat), he should not remain.[^69] If a monk were to do such a thing, he would immediately disqualify himself as a monk, disqualify himself as a spiritual practitioner, disqualify himself as an heir of the Śākya, and would fall from [monkhood](../../../../GLOSSARY.md#monkhood).
 It would leave his spiritual practice in tatters, leave him ruined, wrecked, fallen, and defeated.
 There would be no way to restore his spiritual practice.
 It is like a palmyra tree: If you were to lop off its crown, it would no longer be green, nor would it flourish, grow, or expand.
-From this day forward, you must endeavor to fully safeguard your intentions by being mindful of and attentive to forsaking improper arrangements, improper actions, and improper behavior.
-Do you accept not to engage in such things?"

-The newly ordained monk responds:

-"I will not engage in such things."

-He is then told:

-"Listen, venerable [newly ordained monk's name].
-The Blessed One criticized stealing in many ways, and esteemed, reverenced, honored, and venerated the forsaking of stealing.
-Venerable, since, from now on, you should not, with thieving intent, take from another so much as the husk of a sesame seed, what need is there to mention five measures of gold or more?[^new]--"Five measures of gold or more" (pañcamāṣaka) designates the minimum threshold of value above which theft constitutes a defeat offense (pārājika).
-The māṣaka was a small monetary unit; five māṣakas in gold was a standard legal threshold in ancient Indian law codes.-- Venerable, the Blessed One, the tathāgata, arhat, perfectly awakened, omniscient, all-seeing Buddha declared that if any monk takes something of another's—in the community or outside the monastery—which he has not been given, that is counted as tantamount to stealing, no matter how much he has stolen, whereby the king or his minister could rightly say to him, 'O!
-You are a thief!
-A fool!
-An idiot!
-A robber!' and execute, bind, or exile him.
-If a monk thus takes what has not been given, that monk also incurs a defeat and so should not remain.
-If a monk were to do such things, he would immediately disqualify himself as a monk, disqualify himself as an ascetic, disqualify himself as an heir of the Śākya, and would fall from monkhood.
-It would leave his spiritual practice in tatters, leave him ruined, wrecked, fallen, and defeated.
-There would be no way to restore his spiritual practice.
-It is like a palmyra tree: if you were to lop off its crown, it would no longer be green, nor would it flourish, grow, or expand.
 From this day forward, you must endeavor to fully safeguard your intentions by being mindful of and attentive to forsaking improper arrangements, improper actions, and improper behavior.
 Do you accept not to engage in such things?"

 The newly ordained monk responds: